Send SMS

 .

-Setting priorities 2 increases the price per SMS (10 öre for Swedish account, €0.01 for international account).
+Setting priorities 2 The price per SMS increases (10 öre for a Swedish account, €0.01 for an international account).

 "priority": 1